 When sorrow walked with me…

-The inspiration for the title of this site: A mile with sorrow, comes from conversations with a young father whose son had died, and who had been referred to me for support.
+The inspiration for the title of this site: A mile with sorrow, comes from conversations with a young father whose young son had died, and who had been referred to me for support.
 There is, as you can imagine, a checklist that gets covered in these types of professional conversations: How’s your sleep - are you eating - what’s your mood like?
-Questions designed to check how well a person is functioning and what steps can be taken to help the person function better.
+Questions designed to check how well a person is coping and what steps can be taken to help the person function better.

-As our relationship deepened, we talked more about his son.
-I asked his name.
-It was an unusual name and, his dad informed me, connected to a visit the dad had taken to a city in Italy as a student.
-Our conversations were now full of the sights and experience of this city and it’s river, who the son was named after.
-The father had returned after the funeral with his partner to the city.
+After the funeral, dad returned with his partner to the city.
 A pilgrimage of sorts.
 I imagined all the emotional threads of his life, like tributaries, feeding into the river as he walked it with his partner.
-The wide eyed student awestruck vowing to return one day, the imagined sharing of it with a loved one, and of course the pain and sorrow of later loss.
+The wide eyed student vowing to return one day, the imagined sharing of it with a loved one, and the pain and sorrow of later loss.

-As our time together wound up, he shared this poem, which he clung to and which I would like to share with you.
-It brought this site into existence and hopefully will encourage you to reach out and share your experiences with others.
+This short poem brought this site into existence and hopefully will encourage you to reach out and share your experiences with others.

 “I walked a mile with Pleasure;